Admission to the program is based on the following criteria:

-- Academic ability as measured by Verbal, Quantitative, and Analytical Writing scores on the GRE.
-In keeping with other Ph.D. programs in the State and with national criteria, admission typically includes a minimum score around the 50th percentile on the Verbal and Quantitative sections and a Writing section minimum score of 4.0.
+- Academic ability as measured by verbal, quantitative and analytical scores on the GRE.
+In keeping with other Ph.D. programs in the state and with national criteria, admission requires a minimum score in the 50th percentile on the verbal and quantitative sections, and a writing section minimum score of 4.0.
 However, successful applicants may present much higher scores given the highly competitive nature of clinical doctoral programs.
 Applicants are not required to take the GRE Advanced Psychology Test.

 - Achievement in undergraduate or graduate work.
-Admission typically includes a minimum standard of a 3.5 on a 4.0 scale undergraduate GPA.
-Again, successful applicants typically present with higher GPAs.
+Admission requires a minimum standard of a 3.0 on a 4.0 scale undergraduate GPA.
+Again, successful applicants typically present much higher GPAs.
 Students may be admitted with either a bachelor’s or a master’s degree.
-Transfer credits will be determined on a case-by-case basis upon matriculation.
+We will consider where students obtained their degrees, how recently course work was completed and what clinical work they have pursued since obtaining their degree.
+Course requirements will be determined on a case-by-case basis.

 - Personal qualities that predict success in graduate study and in professional placement after graduation.
-To evaluate these, each applicant must submit three letters of recommendation.
-Personal qualities will also be evaluated in the context of an interview for those who pass the initial file review and are invited to the interview day(s).
+To evaluate these, each applicant must submit three letters of recommendation and complete an interview after an initial screening.

 - Fit between applicant and faculty interests.
 A personal statement is required describing the applicant’s interests.
-We will be particularly interested in students who have had research and/or clinical experiences that are a good fit with faculty areas of expertise.
+We will be particularly interested in students who have had research and/or clinical experiences similar to those of our faculty.

 Steps for Admission

-The admission process has two components: a PSYCAS application and an EMU Graduate School application.
-All steps must be completed and admission requirements met for your application to be reviewed by the department.
+These steps must be completed and all admissions requirements met for your application to be reviewed by the department.